 The Energy and Water Efficiency Management Plan focuses on improving the management of Council's own corporate carbon and water 'footprint'.
 This focus ensures that the Council is able to demonstrate leadership in minimising its energy and water consumption within its own operations, and putting appropriate strategies and reporting processes in place.
 The sound management of the organisation's energy, fuel, and water resources also minimises cost impacts for Council's ratepayers as fuel, energy, and water prices increase in the coming years in response to market and policy changes.

-Council has installed 12 roof-top solar PV systems with a combined total capacity of 200kw on Council operational buildings.
-Council’s largest PV systems are located at the Council’s Civic Centre, Kilburn Depot, and Lefevre Recreation Centre, being designed to mitigate over a combined 150 tonnes of greenhouse gas emissions per year.
+Council has installed 13 roof-top solar PV systems with a combined total capacity of 262kw on Council operational buildings.
+Council’s largest PV system is located on the new Parks Library being designed to mitigate over a combined 196 tonnes of greenhouse gas emissions per year.

 South Australia is the driest state in the driest inhabited continent on earth.
 We have recently experienced long term drought conditions unprecedented in the state's history.
 It is expected that Adelaide will continue to experience now and in the future, more warmer and dryer conditions due to the onset of climate change.
 The impact of dryer conditions in the future will exacerbate the reduction in availability of water from the Murray River which normally supplies up to 80% of Adelaide's water each year.
 It is clear that Adelaide will need to be more self-sufficient in ensuring a more diversified and adequate 'fit for use' water supply to sustain the community's quality of life and economic future.

 Local Governments are undertaking significant projects to strictly monitor and manage the use of water, particularly in the irrigation of reserves and recreational use areas.
-Port Adelaide Enfield Council has prepared an Irrigation Management Plan, which will ensure sound management of water use in public open space areas.
+Port Adelaide Enfield Council has prepared a work program for the coming years to upgradewater irrigation systems to improve their water efficiency, which will ensure sound management of water use in public open space areas.